 To conduct a soil test:

 Using at-home soil testing kits, you can also determine soil health.
-But these are usually less detailed and accurate than a lab test.
+However, these tests are usually less detailed and accurate than lab tests.

 Feed the Garden Soil